DafidTheProphet/campaign/content/1. Setting Almanac/Important Characters/The Unmaker.md

 draft: false
 tags:
 ---
-The Unmaker appears as a shadow in visions of prophecy.
+He appears as a shadow in visions of prophecy.